-As at end of the reporting period, the Group had bank loans linked to USD LIBOR amounted to approximately \$598 million maturing in 2022 to 2024.
-The Group expects to transit to an alternative benchmark rate for these bank loans prior to the cessation of the USD LIBOR.
+The Group is aware that USD LIBOR will cease publication after June 30, 2023.
+In 2022, the Group transitioned most of its bank loans linked to USD LIBOR to the Secured Overnight Financing Rate as a direct consequence of the reform and on an economically equivalent basis.
+As at end of the reporting period, the Group had USD LIBOR bank loans amounted to approximately \$93 million maturing in 2023 to 2025.
+The Group expects to transit these bank loans to an alternative benchmark rate prior to the cessation of the USD LIBOR.